-- Change of use of three agricultural buildings as secure storage for whisky casks (Use Class 6). - All buildings on site are to remain unaltered; this application relates purely to the use of three buildings (numbered 1, 2 and 3 on the site plan submitted with the application).
-No external storage of casks is proposed. - Existing access and parking arrangements will be utilised.
+- Change of use of three agricultural buildings as secure storage for whisky casks or for general storage (Use Class 6). - All buildings on site are to remain unaltered, this application relates purely to the use of three buildings (numbered 1, 2 and 3 on the site plan submitted with the application). - Existing access and parking arrangements will be utilised.